Can Dogs Eat Peanut Butter Crackers? Dietary Guidance

 Dogs Can Eat Peanut Butter Crackers—For Dogs!

-Peanut butter is a very nutritious food that dogs can eat with joy.
+Peanut butter is a very nutritious food that dogs can eat with joy, but in moderation.
 Dogs can eat peanut butter crackers, but only ones made for dogs!
 Luckily, there are plenty of options both commercially and from scratch!
 However, we want to make you aware of a few things.

 All peanut butter fed to dogs should be totally natural and processed as little as possible.
 That means it should contain no added sugars or excess oils.
-Beware of artificial sweeteners, as they can be dangerous for dogs, too.
+Beware of artificial sweeteners, such as xylitol, which is quite toxic for dogs, too.

 So, if you plan to make your dog their very own peanut butter delights, shop smart!